kijiproject/kiji/kiji-hive-adapter/README.md

 ## Automatic Hive Shell
 The included bin/bento-hive.sh script can be executed to automatically start a Hive shell with the Kiji Hive adapter(and its dependencies preloaded).
+Any jars that are referenced in HADOOP_CLASSPATH will also be added within the Hive shell.
 If necessary, this script will automatically download Apache Hive from Cloudera.

 This script can take an argument of a Kiji table URI to automatically create the table handler